devhub-tud/devhub-prototype/README.md

 Because this is a blocking thread, it cannot be run together with jetty:run, hence the two windows.

+# Test

+All tests are run by Maven except for the Jasmine Javascript tests.
+They are started by running

+	$ mvn jasmine:bdd

+This will be automated sometime in the furute, when the Jasmine plugin is functioning properly.

 # Develop
 Make sure you use the codestile you can find in the root folder.
 The best way is to enable this as a post-save action in Eclipse.